AstraZeneca chases Acerta to secure next cancer drug winner

 PIPELINE BOOST

 Acerta is running a wide range of cancer clinical trials, including two final-stage Phase III studies.
-Last week it reported positive results in leukemia.
+Last week it reported positive results in leukaemia.

 The decision to chase after Acerta reflects a determination by AstraZeneca Chief Executive Pascal Soriot to use deals to boost his company's pipeline as sales of older blockbusters, including cholesterol fighter Crestor, lose patent protection.

-Last month he agreed to buy ZS Pharma, a specialist in treating high potassium levels, for $2.7 billion.
+Last month he agreed to buy ZS Pharma ZSPH.O, a specialist in treating high potassium levels, for $2.7 billion.

 The biggest hopes are pinned on oncology, however, where AstraZeneca already has a goal of bringing six new cancer treatments to market by 2020.